stefaang/kingler/README.md

 gunicorn app.app --chdir kingler -k eventlet -w 1 -b 0.0.0.0:5000
 ```

-- Start Celery worker in another terminal (but with the same venv)
+- Start Celery worker in another terminal (but with the same venv).
+Enable the beat to run with bots.
 ```
-celery worker -A app.celery --loglevel=info
+celery worker -A app.celery --loglevel=info -B
 ```

 You may want to